sigolyori/missing-semester/_2020/data-wrangling.md

 ssh myserver journalctl | grep sshd
 ```

-Notice that we're using a pipe to stream a _remote_ file through `grep`
+Remember that we're using a pipe to stream a _remote_ file through `grep`
 on our local computer! `ssh` is magical, and we will talk more about it
 in the next lecture on the command-line environment.
 This is still way
 more stuff than we wanted though.
 And pretty hard to read.
 Let's do